letsgorm/KartverketProject/README.md

 1. The username showing "Username/email already taken" which can allow attackers to find out the login detail.
 2. The password showing "Incorrect password" which can allow the attacker to find the correct password.

-In this website, we are only showing "Invalid login attempt" and restricting attempted logins to 5 only;
+This results in a "Invalid login attempt" that allows only 5 attempts;
 which then locks the account for 15 minutes until the attacker can log in again.

 ![BRUTE](images/brute20.png)